 “For everything that happens in life—there is a season, a right time for everything under heaven.”
 Ecclesiastes 3:1 (VOICE)

-Today I encourage you stand tall and stop looking at your singleness as they do.
-Keep trusting God as you have been.
-Consider praying and writing a journal to your future spouse.
-Maybe head to the library and check out “The Five Love Languages” by Gary Chapman or “Daring Greatly” by Brene Brown.
-Focus on getting yourself ready so when that inspiring person comes along you’ll be just as amazing as they are.
-Until love comes along, keep smiling, dreaming and changing the world just like you have been.
+Today I encourage you to stand tall and stop looking at your singleness as they do.
+Keep trusting God has better plans ahead than anything we leave behind.
+Consider praying and writing a journal to your future spouse or head to the library and check out, “The Five Love Languages” by Gary Chapman or “Daring Greatly” by Brene Brown.